-To make a hat, numerous tools are necessary, among them :
+To make a hat, numerous tools are necessary, among

 1. Scissors, needles and pins.